replit/play/README.md

 - No boilerplate - every line of code should do something meaningful and understandable.

 - As much as possible, commands should have immediate visual effects.
-For example, if a programmer types a `new_sprite` command, they shouldn't have to enter a separate `draw` command that makes the sprite show up on the screen.
+For example, if a programmer types a `new_sprite` command the sprite should show up immediately on the screen, they shouldn't need to understand the invisible distinction between initializing and drawing.

 - Lines of code should be easily copy and pasted.